 You are viewing the International page (ET timezone), to view the UK and Europe course (GMT timezone) click here.

-This year-long course combines online coaching and editorial feedback, with physical live events in the United States.
-Start with a new draft – end with the tools and contacts you need to get published.
+This year-long course combines online mentoring, weekly tutorials and editorial feedback, literary agent feedback and an exclusive online networking event.
+Start with a work in progress – end with the tools and contacts you need to get published.

 A One Year Course

 Combined with opportunities to get your work seen by agents